solana-developers/solana-cookbook/docs/th/guides/feature-parity-testing.md

 ```

 ## Full Parity Testing
-You can be in full parity with a specific cluster by identifying each feature that is not
+You สามารถ be in full parity with a specific cluster by identifying each feature that is not
 yet activated and add a `--deactivate-feature <FEATURE_PUBKEY>` for each when invoking `solana-test-validator`:
 ```console
 solana-test-validator --deactivate-feature PUBKEY_1 --deactivate-feature PUBKEY_2 ...